Quality Management

 Tips for setting up a quality management system

-Setting up a quality management system takes time from the organization.
-Try to set up a schedule that is realistic and share it with the organization.
-In our experience, turnaround time can vary between 3 months and 2 years, depending on the complexity and size of the organization.
+Setting up a quality management system takes time.
+The lead time is often between 3 months and 2 years, depending on the size and complexity of the organization.

 Quality management system with LeanForms